- Automatically with an indexing queue

 Searchable attributes

-You can configure which attributes should be searched when users type their queries.
-To configure the list of searchable attributes, go to Stores > Algolia Search > Categories.
-In the Categories tab, you can set each attribute as searchable, retrievable, or ordered.
-By default, all attributes are set to be searched as unordered.
-This is usually the best choice, and you shouldn’t change it without specific reasons.
+Choose which attributes Algolia searches when users type queries.
+To update the searchable attributes list, go to Stores > Algolia Search > Categories.
+In the Categories tab, set each attribute to searchable, retrievable, or ordered.
+By default, the Algolia AI Search & Discovery extension searches attributes as unordered.
+Keep this default unless you have a specific reason to change it.
 For more information, see Configuring searchable attributes the right way.Default searchable category attributes

 name | Name |